tair-opensource/TairHash/README.md

 - Every time you read or write a field, it will also trigger the expiration of the field itself
 - All keys and fields in the sorting index are pointer references, no memory copy, no memory expansion problem

-Advantages: can run in the low version of redis
+Advantages: can run in the low version of redis (redis 5.x and  redis 6.x)
 Disadvantages: low efficiency of expire elimination

 Usage: cmake with `-DSORT_MODE=no` option, and recompile